 This Ham Katsu recipe is featured on the popular Japanese TV drama called “Shinya Shokudo (深夜食堂)” or “Midnight Diner: Tokyo Stories” on Netflix.

 Midnight Diner’s Ham Katsu is much simpler and easier to make than my mother’s, yet my family LOOOOOVED it.
-Since then I’ve been buying hams for this dish, then I use the leftover to make ham and eggs or Japanese Potato Salad.
+Since then I’ve been buying hams for this dish, and then I use the leftovers to make ham and eggs or Japanese Potato Salad.

 I love that I can whip up a dinner in less than 30 minutes.
 My children love this dish in their lunch box too, and they love Onigiriazu with Ham Katsu.